Faltom790/Prodigy-InfoTech-Internship/PRODIGY_CS_01/Cipher_Program.md

 ## Usage Instructions

 1. **Encryption:**
-   - Run the `Cipher_program.py` program.
+   - Run the `Cipher_Program.py` program.
    - Enter the message you want to encrypt.
    - Enter the shift value (an integer) for encryption.
    - The program will output the encrypted message.

 2. **Decryption:**
-   - Run the `Cipher_program.py` program.
+   - Run the `Cipher_Program.py` program.
    - Enter the encrypted message.
-   - Enter the negative of the shift value used for encryption to decrypt the message.
+   - Enter the the shift value used for encryption to decrypt the message.
    - The program will output the decrypted message.

 ---